HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: An Introductory Example: the Gray-Scott Model

 \end{itemize} Note that we do not penalize the parameters $\Theta$ of the synthetic model, as the current form of the functional, through its penalty on the distance to the physical approximation $\u_{phy}$, already ensures sufficient coercivity.

 To complete the HYCO setting, we introduce an interaction loss that measures the discrepancy between the synthetic and physical models.
-To this end, we select $H = 1000$ random ``ghost points" $(x_i^G, y_i^G, t_i^G)$ in the time-space domain (with the superscript ``G" standing for ``ghost").
+To this end, at every epoch we select $H = 10^5$ random ``ghost points" $(x_i^G, y_i^G, t_i^G)$ (with the superscript ``G" standing for ``ghost"): the spatial locations are drawn uniformly in $\Omega$, while the time coordinates are drawn from the snapshot times stored by the physical solver, so that the physical prediction at each ghost point is an exact solver snapshot requiring no temporal interpolation.
+The ghost set is resampled afresh at every epoch.
 At these locations, we evaluate the predictions of both the physical and the synthetic models.
 The interaction loss is then defined as:

-This approach, very much in the spirit of Random Batch Methods (RBM), avoids the prohibitive cost of comparing the two predictions over the entire coarse grid at every iteration.
-In practice, as we shall see, evaluating the interaction loss at a small number of randomly selected ghost points is sufficient to enforce physical consistency with significantly lower computational needs.
+This approach, very much in the spirit of Random Batch Methods (RBM), avoids the prohibitive cost of comparing the two predictions over the entire space-time grid at every iteration.
+In practice, as we shall see, evaluating the interaction loss at randomly resampled ghost points is sufficient to enforce physical consistency with significantly lower computational needs.